Antonina Roll-Mecak: Career

 After receiving her doctorate, she worked at the University of California, San Francisco, from 2003 to 2009 as a Damon Runyon and Burroughs Wellcome Career Award postdoctoral fellow with Ron Vale.
-There, she identified spastin as a novel microtubule-severing enzyme and used hybrid structural biology methods and light microscopy to reveal its mechanisms of action.
-Her analyses led to the proposal that severing enzymes break the microtubule by pulling single tubulin molecules out of the microtubule lattice.
+There, Antonina Roll-Mecak identified spastin as a novel microtubule-severing enzyme and used hybrid structural biology methods and light microscopy to reveal the first three dimensional structure of a microtubule severing enzyme and to unravel its mechanism of action.
+Her analyses led to the proposal that severing enzymes break the microtubule by pulling single tubulin dimers out of the microtubule lattice.

-In 2010 she was appointed as a principal investigator and unit head at the National Institutes of Health.
-Her primary appointment is in the National Institute of Neurological Disorders and Stroke (NINDS) and she has a joint appointment in the Biochemistry and Biophysics Center at the National Heart, Lung and Blood Institute (NHLBI).
-She was promoted to tenured Senior Investigator in 2017.
-Her work focuses on how genetic isoform variation and chemical diversity (posttranslational modifications) of tubulin regulate the dynamics and mechanical properties of microtubules and constitutes a code that is interpreted by microtubule based motors and associated proteins.
-This code is also referred to as a "tubulin code.".
-She has said a career aspiration of hers is to create a dynamic high-resolution map of posttranslational modifications in cells and watch as it changes to regulate the targeting and activity of motors and microtubule-associated proteins.
-Her lab also focuses on the mechanism of microtubule severing enzymes and microtubule repair.
+In 2010 she became a principal investigator and unit head at the National Institutes of Health with a primary appointment in the National Institute of Neurological Disorders and Stroke (NINDS) and a joint appointment in the Biochemistry and Biophysics Center at the National Heart, Lung and Blood Institute (NHLBI).
+In 2017 Roll-Mecak became a tenured Senior Investigator.
+Her work focuses on how the genetic (isoform variation) and chemical diversity (posttranslational modifications) of tubulin regulates the dynamics and mechanical properties of microtubules and constitutes a code that is interpreted by microtubule based motors and associated proteins.
+This code is also referred to as the "tubulin code.".

 Personal life

 Roll-Mecak has a son.
-In her spare time, she enjoys classical music, and has noted that while attending school in New York City she often attended multiple concerts or opera performances during the week in between running experiments as a student.
+In her spare time, she enjoys classical music, and has noted that while in graduate school in New York City she often attended concerts in between running her experiments.

 When a colleague leaves her lab, Roll-Mecak is known to give them a daruma doll, a lucky charm in Japanese folk culture that comes with its eyes unpainted.
 The recipient paints in one of the eyes and makes a wish, and the second eye is added when the wish is granted.